Refrigerant

 Refrigerants are working fluids that carry heat from a cold environment to a warm environment while circulating between them.
 For example, the refrigerant in an air conditioner carries heat from a cool indoor environment to a hotter outdoor environment.
-Similarly, the refrigerant in a kitchen refrigerator carries heat from the inside the refrigerator out to the surrounding room.
+Similarly, the refrigerant in a kitchen refrigerator carries heat from inside the refrigerator out to the surrounding room.
 A wide range of fluids are used as refrigerants, with the specific choice depending on the temperature range needed and constraints related to the system involved.

 Refrigerants are the basis of vapor compression refrigeration systems.
 The refrigerant is circulated in a loop between the cold and warm environments (see figure).
 In the low-temperature environment, the refrigerant absorbs heat at low pressure, causing it to evaporate.
 The gaseous refrigerant then enters a compressor, which raises its pressure and temperature.
-The pressurized refrigerant circulates through the warm environment, where it releases heat and condenses to liquid form.
+The pressurized refrigerant circulates through the warm environment, where it condenses to liquid form and so releases heat.
 The high-pressure liquid is then depressurized and returned to the cold environment as a liquid-vapor mixture.

 A window air conditioner.
-The refrigerant circulates through the evaporator coil (blue), where it absorbs heat from the indoor air, making that air cooler.
+The refrigerant circulates through the evaporator/cooling coil (blue), where it absorbs heat from the indoor air, making that air cooler.
 The refrigerant vapor then flows to the compressor, where an electric motor drives the vapor to higher pressure and temperature.

 The vapor releases heat and liquefies in the condenser (red).
-The condensed liquid then flows through an expansion valve, depressurizing and cooling.
+The condensed liquid then flows through an expansion valve, where it depressurizes and cools.
 After expansion, it returns to the evaporator as a cold liquid-vapor mixture.

 Refrigerants are also used in heat pumps, which work like refrigeration systems.
 In the winter, a heat pump absorbs heat from the cold outdoor environment and releases it into the warm indoor environment.
-In summer, the direction of heat transfer is reversed.
+In the summer, the direction of heat transfer is reversed.

-Refrigerants include naturally occurring fluids, such as ammonia, carbon dioxide or isobutane, and synthetic fluids, such as chlorofluorocarbons.
-Many older synthetic refrigerants are banned to protect the Earth's ozone layer or to limit climate change.
-Newer synthetic refrigerants do not contribute to those problems.
+Refrigerants include naturally occurring fluids, such as ammonia, carbon dioxide, or isobutane, and synthetic fluids, such as chlorofluorocarbons, hydrochlorofluorocarbons, or hydrofluorocarbons.
+Many older synthetic refrigerants have been banned to protect the Earth's ozone layer or to limit climate change.
 Some refrigerants are flammable or toxic, making careful handling and disposal essential.
+Refrigerants are classified by safety using the ASHRAE Standard 34 system.

-Refrigerants, while strongly associated with vapor compression systems, are used for many other purposes.
+Although refrigerants are most commonly associated with vapor-compression systems, they are also used for many other purposes.
 These applications include propelling aerosols, polymer foam production, chemical feedstocks, fire suppression, and solvents.

 Chillers are refrigeration systems that have a secondary loop which circulates a refrigerating liquid (as opposed to a refrigerant), with vapor compression refrigeration used to chill the secondary liquid.
 Absorption refrigeration systems operate by absorbing a gas, such as ammonia, into a liquid, such as water.